Atlas: Decision Architecture

 Next hubs

-Where the reader routes next.
+Where the owner routes next.

 Concept-level questions this layer answers